igor47/blog/_posts/2014-05-01-smartstack-vs-consul.md

 I think that the correct approach is to provide mostly-local service clusters per datacenter.
 A single, global Zookeeper cluster will contain only the list of services that are truly cross-DC (like the front-end load balancers), while most services only talk to services inside their local DC.
-Assuming a flat cross-DC topography is setting yourself up for much higher than necessary latancy.
+Assuming a flat cross-DC topography is setting yourself up for much higher than necessary latency.

 Of course, with Consul you could probably configure your services to discover only dependencies tagged with your local datacenter.
 But this reaches into the realm of configuration management, and at that point both Consul and SmartStack become equivalent -- a Chef change is a Chef change.

+## Summing up ##

+I love Hashicorp, and I think Serf is a great idea, implemented well.
+I think that from an operations perspective, SmartStack has a bit of an edge on Consul.
+I am happy to have the opportunity to engage in dialog like this, and I'm excited about how much easier it's getting all of the time to operate internet infrastructure.
+If you have comments, or corrections, please do get in touch!